 Lawyer hourly rate is a method in which lawyers charge on the basis of hours they spend working on cases.
-The average lawyer cost per hour will depend on lawyers’ experience, expertise and various other factors.
+The average lawyer’s cost per hour will depend on the lawyer’s experience, expertise, and various other factors.
 The lawyer hourly rate method offers flexibility in legal billing and invoicing.
-As this allows lawyers to charge clients for the actual time spent on the legal matters.
-The attorney hourly rate is suitable for complex and ongoing cases where there is a scope of overtime.
+As this allows lawyers to charge clients for the actual time spent on legal matters.
+The attorney’s hourly rate is suitable for complex and ongoing cases where there is a scope for overtime.

-Hourly rate can help in cost controlling.
+Hourly rates can help in cost control.
 Clients will only have to pay for the actual time that they spent in getting legal services.
-But the extra legal research, long ongoing cases may lead to higher overall cost.
+However, the extra-legal research and long ongoing cases may lead to higher overall costs.

-Flat fees basically means charging clients a fixed amount for any specific legal service, irrespective of time spent.
-Flat free charges give clients an idea of what they will have to pay for the service they are receiving.
+Flat fees basically mean charging clients a fixed amount for any specific legal service, irrespective of time spent.
+Flat fee charges give clients an idea of what they will have to pay for the service they are receiving.
 It makes it easier for clients to decide whether they want to receive the service or not.
 It also helps them in choosing a lawyer or attorney according to their budget.
-Flat fee may not be suitable for more complex cases where lawyers may have to work overtime.
+A flat fee may not be suitable for more complex cases where lawyers may have to work overtime.
 In some cases, it can be difficult to estimate the flat fee for the case.

 Factors Influencing Lawyer Hourly Rates